Tell Your Electric Utility You Support an Equitable Rate Design

 However, as the American Council for an Energy-Efficient Economy (ACEEE) identified in a 2017 study on rate design, low-income customers are often the least able to financially absorb rate increases and respond to rate changes.
 ACEEE suggested that low-income customers might be financially better off than other customers under a time-of-use rate design, as they typically have a flatter load profile (less peaks in their electricity usage) and less electricity use on average.

 Our local electric utility, Minnesota Power, has a rate structure that varies depending on the type of customer that purchases power.
 Minnesota Power sells the majority of its electrical power to large industries at high volumes and lower rates.
 In contrast, a typical residential customer, a renter or homeowner, has been paying on a graduated scale known as an inverted block rate, which charges a customer a higher rate for more energy consumed.
 This inverted block rate encourages energy conservation by charging less for less consumption and protects low-income households who often do not use a lot of electricity.

-Minnesota Power is now phasing in a flat rate structure to replace the inverted rate structure.
-And, it plans to expand its time-of-use rate pilot program that offered a discounted rate for electricity used during off-peak hours (10pm-8am) and a higher rate used peak hours (8am-10pm).
+Minnesota Power has phased in a flat rate structure, which the company plans to transition to time-of-use by 2027.
+This program offers a discounted rate for electricity used during off-peak hours (8pm-3pm the next day) and a higher rate used during peak hours (3pm-8pm).